-- I.B.1.
+I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution or participating sites must also sponsor ACGME-accredited residency programs in pediatrics and neurology.
-(Core) - I.B.1.b) Child neurology education must be conducted in centers where there is active ongoing research in both clinical and basic neuroscience fields.
-(Detail)† - I.B.2.
+(Core)

+[The Review Committee may specify which other specialties/programs must be present at the primary clinical site]

+I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)

-(Core) - I.B.2.a) The PLA must:
+I.B.2.a) The PLA must: